WebCrew/HumHub-Adspanel-Module/README.md

 ## Slides/Image integration
 **You have to integrate the slides manually**.
-To do it open **protected/modules/adspanel/widgets/views/adframe.php** near **line 18** and replace the demo slides/images, the caption texts (H2) and also the demo humhub links with Your content.
+To do it open **protected/modules/adspanel/widgets/views/adframe.php** near **line 11** and replace the demo slides/images, the caption texts (H2) and also the demo humhub links with Your content.
 **You need very basic knowledge in CSS and HTML or PHP.**

+## Caution!!!
+**Do not forget to set Your Ad Blocker browser AddOn to Off on Your website**

 Widget works on spaces, dashboard and profile.